Resources for Youth

 The DSO strives to encourage serious study and musical excellence among young musicians through its annual Young Artists Auditions.
 The audition experience is designed to be both educational and rewarding for the participants.
 All entrants will be evaluated by experienced judges and will receive written comments and suggestions based on their individual performances.

-The First Place Winner will receive a cash award of $500.00 and the opportunity to appear as a soloist performing for 10-15 minutes with the DuPage Symphony Orchestra during the 2:00 PM & 4:00 PM “Our Talented Youth” concerts on Sunday, March 19, 2023.
+The First Place Winner will receive a cash award of $500.00 and the opportunity to appear as a soloist performing for 10-15 minutes with the DuPage Symphony Orchestra during the 3:00 PM concert on Sunday, March 17.
 The Second Place Winner will receive $300.00 in cash.

 Open Rehearsals